hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/225_the_education_that_india_needs.md

 ## THE EDUCATION THAT INDIA NEEDS

-(Written to Shrimati Saralâ Ghosal, B.A., Editor, *Bhârati*, from Darjeeling, 24th April, 1897.
+(Written to Shrimati Saralā Ghosal, B.A., Editor, *Bhārati*, from Darjeeling, 24th April, 1897.
 (Translated from [Bengali](b7332e4trans_prose_edu.pdf) .)